 Luca

 Quickly becoming a Clerkenwell classic after opening in 2016, Luca’s ‘Britalian’ menu has been rightly praised but it’s the atmosphere that really solidifies its standing on the London restaurant scene.
 That’s why Luca’s private dining rooms shine through, with both whisking you away to an Italian villa.
-There’s the Pasta Room, where chefs prepare fresh pasta daily in a space designed to look like a home kitchen, for up to 10 guests and the Garden Room, filled with orange trees and ivy vines and overlooking the open kitchen, for up to eight guests.
-Both give you the option of four-course and five-course set menus or the super-indulgent Truffle & Barolo Tasting Menu.
+There’s the Pasta Room, where chefs prepare fresh pasta daily in a space designed to look like a home kitchen, for up to 10 guests; the Garden Room, filled with orange trees and ivy vines and overlooking the open kitchen, for up to eight guests; and the Terrace, which is covered from the elements and has an open fire, with room for 20, and all have the option of a four-course set menu.

 88 St John St, London EC1M 4EH